ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After having obtained the access token from the AS, the client uploads the access token to the RS, by sending a POST request to the authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 When using this profile, the communication that C has with the authz-info endpoint is not protected.

-When verifying the access token (see {{Section 5.10.1.1 of RFC9200}}), the RS joins the pertaining OSCORE group if it has not already (see {{sec-rs-c-created}} for further details).
+When verifying the first access token of a token series (see {{Section 5.10.1.1 of RFC9200}}), the RS joins the pertaining OSCORE group if it has not already (see {{sec-rs-c-created}} for further details).

 If the access token is valid, the RS replies to the POST request with a 2.01 (Created) response.
-Also, the RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context identified by the Group Identifier that is specified in the access token.
+Also, the RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the OSCORE group.
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
 The authorization information is a policy that is used as input when processing requests from those clients to access resources at the RS.

-After that, the RS associates the access token with the following pieces of information: i) the target audience for which the access token is issued; and ii) the authentication credential of the client in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
-Such pieces of information are specified by corresponding claims of the access token (see {{sec-as-c-token}}).
+After that, the RS associates the access token with the following pieces of information: i) the identifier of the token series which the access token belongs to; ii) the target audience for which the access token is issued; and iii) the authentication credential of the client in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+Such pieces of information are specified by corresponding elements of the access token (see {{sec-as-c-token}}).

 The above has considered an access token intended for a single RS.
 However, as discussed in {{sec-protocol-overview-token-retrieval}}, an access token can be intended for a group-audience including multiple RSs in the OSCORE group.
 In such a case, the client could efficiently upload the access token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.